- This event has passed.

 “Oh, the Places They’ll Go”: Using Technology to Enhance Students’ Summer Reading Experiences

 Thursday, June 1, 2017 @ 4:00 pm - 5:00 pm EDT

 Presented by Sarah M. Rich, Lead Teacher Champion, Squiggle Park

 Sponsored by Squiggle Park

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
 If you view the recording and would like a CE certificate, join the PreK-3 Digital Learning community and go to the edWebinar Archives folder to take the CE quiz.

 - Ways to prepare and excite your students about reading prior to summer

 - Tools and creative examples of how to make your students summer reading come alive

 - Creative ways to write letters to your favorite authors or favorite character